makevoid/azure-linux-vm/README.md

 </td></table>

 These buttons all point to a script in the `gen` directory, the first button points to azuredeploy.json, the other point to `azuredeploy-1.json`, `-2` and `-3.json`.

-### and by using your customized JSON template file!

 ### This will deploy a somewhat big and very expensive VM (~40 Euro cent per hour!) with the default settings.